mackenzieedwards18/bamazon/README.md

 ![Alt text](/screenshots/app3.png "3rd Screenshot")

-A second prompt will then pop up and you will enter the quantity you would like of that product.
+A second prompt will then pop up and you will enter the quantity of that product you would like.

 ![Alt text](/screenshots/app4.png "4th Screenshot")